 Step 9 of How to Start a Podcast: Launch Your Show

-You are now ready to launch your podcast out into the world!
+You are now ready to launch your podcast into the world!

 This is where you need a really incredible launch plan.
-Inside my course, I have that plan, and it is ridiculously simple!
+In my course, I have that plan, and it’s ridiculously simple!
 This plan has ranked people.
 I have even had students hit New and Notable using this plan.
-Students have hit the top 100 in their category.
-I have had a couple who have hit the top 10.
+Students have made it into the top 100 in their category.
+I have had a couple who have made it to the top 10.
 The plan has given people 10, 50, and sometimes even 100 new reviews on their show.

-If you are not going to take my course and follow this simple launch plan, you need to have a launch plan of your own.
-You do not want your podcast to come out into the world without a big bang and without some incredible energy behind it to boost the algorithm of your show.
+If you’re not going to take my course and follow this simple launch plan, you’ll need to have your own launch plan.
+You don’t want your podcast to launch into the world without a big bang and without some incredible energy behind it to boost your show’s algorithm.

 Launching your podcast is one of the most critical times in your podcasting journey.
-It is when you get the most notoriety and can be featured in the highest rankings because there is so much activity happening on your show at once.
+It’s when you get the most notoriety and can be featured in the highest rankings because there’s so much activity happening on your show at once.
 The launch plan I offer shows you exactly how to capitalize on that launch.

 Step 10: Promote Your Show and Episodes

-After you have launched your show and consistently release new episodes every week, you need to promote it.
+After you’ve launched your show and released new episodes every week, you need to promote it.
 This includes setting up a content calendar, having an episode-weekly promotion plan, and, if you want to, creating audio clips, marketing for social media or Pinterest, and creating an email blast for your episode.
 These are all fun ways to market your podcast, which are all included in my course.

 Step 11: Evaluate and Adjust

 Podcasting is a long game.
 If you are willing to withstand the test of time, you will grow and be successful because 90% of podcasters quit in the first six months of starting a podcast.
 Why?
 Because it is not a vanity metric.
-It doesn’t feel good all the time to sit there and drill in, do the work, and show up, but it is always worth it when you truly commit to something over the long run.
+It doesn’t always feel good to sit there and drill in, do the work, and show up, but it’s always worth it when you truly commit to something over the long run.

 In step 11, you review your podcast statistics and your analytics.
 You dig into additional market research to see what works for your show.
-You could do some small tweaks over the first 6 or 12 months to get your podcast to the level that you know it can be.
+You can make some small tweaks over the first six to 12 months to get your podcast to the level you know it can be.

 Let Me Be Your Guide and Make an Impact

-When you join us on these courses, you get support in implementing these steps as you start a podcast and join my student community.
+When you join us on these courses, you’ll get support in implementing these steps as you start a podcast and become part of my student community.
 In this group, you have people who help you and other like-minded, faith-driven entrepreneurs to run this race.

-Let’s start that podcast so that you can start showing up in the world in a more seamless way that is going to be sustainable for you in the long run.
+Let’s start that podcast so you can start showing up in the world in a more seamless way that will be sustainable for you in the long run.

 Leave Comment or Question Below